 8. Focusing on your current/most recent job, not on the job you’re going for

-Too often, I’ll see resumes that contain all the keywords and buzzwords that are relevant to their current job, but will only serve to make the jobseeker seem like an “outsider” to the employer they want to work for (and as we say at the Five O’Clock Club, everyone wants to hire insiders).
-If you are a business analyst in a financial services company, and want to move to the pharmaceutical industry, don’t highlight how you “increased ROI on credit card balances by 25%” since pharma could care less about credit card balances.
+Too often, I’ll see resumes that contain all the keywords and buzzwords that are relevant to their current job, but will only serve to make the jobseeker seem like an “outsider” to the employer they want to work for (and everyone wants to hire insiders).
+For example, if you want to move from financial services to pharma, don’t highlight how you “increased ROI on credit card balances by 25%” since pharma could care less about credit card balances.
 Just say “increased ROI by 25%.”
-Get it?

 9. Tiny fonts, narrow margins

 These usually go hand in hand, coinciding with the client trying to fit everything on one page, or two pages (see mistake #6 above).
 Tiny fonts means “hard to read” if someone prints it out.
-For a typical 8.5” x 11” Word document page, Arial 11, Times New Roman 12, or another common font of comparable size is just right.
-And don’t go smaller than Times New Roman 11!
+For a typical 8.5” x 11” Word document page, Arial 11, Georgia 11, or another common font of comparable size is just right.
 Narrow margins, e.g. 1/2 inch or less, means your resume ends up looking like an intimidating “wall of text” that makes it hard to read.
 Much better is to let your resume go a bit longer so that you can include more white-space, which will improve readability.
 And readability is key to having your “how I can help you” message jump off the page.

 10. Not emphasizing text appropriately using bolding/underlining/caps/font size

-Say you are going for an “SVP of Marketing” position at a media company but you are currently an SVP of Marketing at a financial services institution.
+Say you are going for a Chief Marketing Officer position at a media company but you are currently a CMO at a financial services institution.
 Which of these three options is the best way to start off the listing for this job on your resume?

 JP MORGAN CHASE